mochajs/mocha/README.md

 ## Installation

 1. Execute `npm install`.
 This will install [Bundler](http://bundler.io), Jekyll, and [markdown-toc-index](https://www.npmjs.com/package/markdown-toc-index).
-2. To build, execute `npm run-script build`.
+2. To build, execute `npm run build` or `make build`

+## Local development

+1. Run `make` to build the project and start a development server that auto-watches for changes on http://localhost:3000

 For more information, refer to the [Jekyll Docs](http://jekyllrb.com/docs/home/) and [GitHub's Tutorial](https://help.github.com/articles/using-jekyll-with-pages/) on the subject.

 ## Notes